 Especially relevant for data professionals and technology leaders, the learning environment (where constant improvement is encouraged), drives performance and increases engagement within an organization.
 Now more than ever, employees want to stand for something meaningful and feel justified that time spent away from friends and family adds value to the life experience.

-The Harvard Business Review article, To Find Meaning in Your Work, Change How You Think About It, reiterates this perspective and expresses the importance of meaning and purpose: ‘Why is it that some people can be extraordinarily well-paid and work in pampered settings but feel empty, while others can work in the sewers of New York City and feel fulfilled?
+The Harvard Business Review article, To Find Meaning in Your Work, Change How You Think About It, reiterates the importance of meaning and purpose in the workplace.
+The article states: ‘Why is it that some people can be extraordinarily well-paid and work in pampered settings but feel empty, while others can work in the sewers of New York City and feel fulfilled?
 Part of the answer is purpose.

 In the most basic terms, this means choosing a job that aligns with a respectable mission.
 Something to rally behind and feel good about, even if it’s not glamorous.
-Fortunately, organizations can grant this “luxury.”
+Fortunately, organizations can grant this luxury.
 When they do, talent (internal or external to the company) notices.
-In fact, this scenario plays out every single day in IT; data, computers, and information don’t comprise the most adventurous working environment, but these tools enable people to work on impactful projects that affect people’s lives, both inside and outside the organization.
+The scenario plays out every single day in IT: data, computers, and information don’t comprise the most adventurous working environment, but these tools enable people to work on impactful projects that affect people’s lives, both inside and outside the organization.
 A proven concept among forward-thinking organizations, the mission-first mindset develops passion and breeds purpose.

 One such organization is Philips Health Systems, a pioneer of precision medicine for clinicians.
 Here, data and machine learning fuels research programs intended to revolutionize the caregiver experience for both doctors and patients.
 As the Principal Scientist for the project, Minnan Xu explains how her team’s data analysis work transforms clinicians to be anticipatory rather than reactive, a process not imaginable before the manipulation of large data sets.
 From cleaning data to packaging it up for algorithm development, her team produces groundbreaking work for Philips, which enriches the lives of many people.